-At the same time, the 21st century continues to unfold, requiring new and innovative learning pathways, upgraded classroom technologies, and enhancements to physical and online security, so that we may more effectively prepare our students for the workforce of the future and ensure a safe and engaging learning environment.
-Meanwhile, our school buildings, grounds, and facilities show the impact of long and heavy use, while much-needed maintenance and upgrades have been deferred, year after year.
+The 21st century continues to unfold, requiring new and innovative learning pathways, upgraded classroom technologies, and enhancements to physical and online security, so that schools may more effectively prepare Howard County students for the workforce of the future and ensure a safe and engaging learning environment.
+Meanwhile, school buildings, grounds and facilities show the impact of long and heavy use, while much-needed maintenance and upgrades have been deferred, year after year.